Structured information to guide you through Unbxd PIM with minimal assistance

 8. Change Assigned Members of a Role

-9. Change Property Permissions for a Role
+9. Change Attribute Permissions for a Role

 10. Change System Permissions for a Role